As the

 capital inflows can once again enable international

-trade to expand faster than global production and income,
+trade to expand faster than global production and

-all these factors are currently operating under strict
+income, all these factors are currently operating

-globally.
+unemployment globally.

-Net private capital flows to developing countries also
+Net private capital flows to developing countries

-markets and liberalisation of international financial
+financial markets and liberalisation of international

-flows, the Report cautions against excessive optimism
+financial flows, the Report cautions against excessive

-in the nineties.
+seen in the nineties.
 Further, with the evidence showing

 that most greenfield FDI is also attracted by growth